-If you need to pay off debt, pile up savings or just have a little extra cash in your pocket, a side hustle can help you achieve your goal.
+If you need to pay off debt, build your savings or just want a little more spending money, picking up a side job can help.

 The Bankrate Daily

 Mean hourly wage: $17.50

 Do you find yourself reading the Merck Manual just for kicks?
 Then you might like working as a medical transcriptionist.

 Transcriptionists take medical reports dictated by doctors and other health care practitioners and transcribe them into readable reports.

 Given the complexity of medical terminology and the critical need for accuracy, specialized training is helpful.
 But many employers will offer on-the-job training, according to the Bureau of Labor Statistics.
 And the work conditions can be cushy: Most transcriptionists are in comfortable office settings, and telecommuting is common.